StellarDX/CSpaceEngine-Project-VS-Edition/README.md

-﻿# CSpaceEngine - A static library and toolbox for SpeceEngine
+﻿# CSpaceEngine - A static library and toolbox for SpaceEngine

 [中文](README_CN.md)